DCASE-AITHU/classify_ad_23/README.md

 # How to run
-modify task in runNtimes.py, choosing to classify machines or conditions modify nTimes to decide how many runs for averaging
+modify task in runNtimes.py, choosing to classify machines or conditions

+modify nTimes to decide how many runs for averaging

+modify max_step to control how many steps to train

 Then run "python runNtimes.py"